-Attribute codes relevant to NTF are listed and described within chapter 6, but an overview is given below.
+Attribute codes relevant to NTF are listed and described within chapter 3 of the technical specification but an overview is given below.

 Feature codes

 Each feature is classified by means of a feature code (FC).
 A feature code is allocated when each feature is initially interpreted and captured from the map base.
 In this way, an A road is distinguished from a B road and other kinds of line feature by the feature code allocated to it.